Specialists do not grow on trees

 Image and reality

-Not a simple activity, as he says, "you also see a lot of bad things".
-While it always goes well in television series such as "The Mountain Rescue", this is unfortunately not the case in reality.
-Spectacular helicopter and abseil activities would normally also be much more prudent: "Life and safety of pilots and helicopters go by," says Pauli.
+Not an easy job, as he says, "you see a lot of bad things".
+While it always goes well in TV series like “Die Bergretter”, it is unfortunately not the case in reality.
+Spectacular helicopter and rappel actions would normally be much more prudent: "The lives and safety of pilots and helicopters take precedence," said Pauli.

 Presumably these television series contribute a lot to the heroic image of social professions - while the bad image has different reasons: Often simply an adequate pay is missing, which is appropriate to the social relevance of these occupations.